grycap/oscar-landing/content/english/blog/post-guide-to-deployment-services.md

   "environment": { "Variables": { "INPUT_TYPE": "json" } }
 }'
 ```
+Example using Postman

 ![API-Postman](/images/blog/post-guide-to-deployment-services/api-postman-init.png)

 - `OSCAR CLI`: The [OSCAR CLI section](https://docs.oscar.grycap.net/latest/deployment-oscar-cli) uses the [OSCAR-CLI](https://github.com/grycap/oscar-cli) tool, which provides a command-line interface for easily interacting with OSCAR clusters.
 It supports service management, workflow definition from FDL (Function Definition Language) files, and the ability to manage files from OSCAR-compatible storage providers.
 Deploying a service involves three main steps: first, the cluster must be linked using the `cluster add` command, where an alias (e.g., oscar-cluster) is defined, and credentials are provided, either via username/password, OIDC agents, or shortcut tokens.
 Once configured, deployment is performed declaratively by running `oscar-cli apply` along with the FDL (.yaml) file containing all the service configuration.
 Finally, the tool allows you to verify the deployment status with the `service list` command, which shows a summary of the allocated resources (CPU, Memory and Image).

+Example of deployment for OSCAR CLI

 ```
 oscar-cli apply $yaml_file